rtkg12/remixr/README.md

 ## Overview of Algorithm Used to Generate Similar Playlists

- - A set of parameters are generated to bound the traits of similar tracks, while a set of seeds are used to compare the similarity of others tracks
+ - A set of parameters are generated to bound the traits of similar tracks, while a set of seeds are used to inspire similar tracks

- - Calculate a range on features of tracks to use as parameters
+ - Calculate a range on track features to use as parameters
 	 1. Get all tracks in the specified playlist from the Spotify API
 	 2. Query Spotify for different track features, including:
 		- Descriptors of mood (Danceability, Valence, Energy, Tempo)